 What is Langbeinite Used For?

 As a fertilizer, langbeinite is considered potash, meaning it supplies potassium.
 However, it also contains magnesium and sulfur, which makes it even more desirable as a well-rounded fertilizer.
-Because all three elements are combined in one mineral, any sample of langbeinite has a uniform distribution of the nutrients.
+Since all three elements are combined in one mineral, any sample of langbeinite has a uniform distribution of the nutrients.

 Another aspect of langbeinite that makes it desirable as a garden fertilizer is that it does not change soil acidity.
 Other types of magnesium fertilizer can alter the pH, making soil more alkaline or acidic.
 It is also used as a fertilizer for plants that cannot tolerate much salt or chloride.